Terms of Business

 5.1.11 If in doubt, ask.
 If you are still unclear or disagree, you can ask for us to confirm it by letter and you can then write with your comments.

-5.1.12 The Firm's policy is to only accept up to £1000.00 in cash payments from clients.
+5.1.12 The firm’s policy is to accept up to £1,000.00 in cash payments, per client, per matter.
+In very exceptional circumstances, Bruce Laird may agree to accept a higher amount on the proviso that you are able to evidence the source of the funds at your own expense.
+This will be the exception rather than the norm and we must provide a written agreement to you before we accept more than £1,000.00 in cash from you.
 Please discuss directly with your fee earner in the first instance if you are not able to pay the balance of the fees / disbursements via your bank account / cheque.
 If you try to avoid this policy by depositing cash directly with our bank, we may decide to charge you for any additional checks we decide are necessary to prove the source of the funds.
 Where we have to pay money to you, it will be paid by cheque or bank transfer.
 It will not be paid in cash or to a third party.

 We hope that you will not have any reason to make a complaint about our Services.
 To underline how seriously we take complaints, we have a set Complaints Procedure.
 Please refer to Paragraph 22 entitled "Dispute Resolution".